 Pair your wheelchair with walking aids from the walkers and rollators collection — many wheelchair users keep a rollator or cane for shorter distances where the wheelchair is not practical.

-Wheelchair Safety Tips
+Wheelchair Safety and Usage Tips

 Transfers: The Most Important Skill